jsenzel1/petrock/README.md

 ## RTC batteries

-I've had a lot of touchyness with RTC batteries.
+I've had a lot of touchiness with RTC batteries.
 Note: they must be fully pushed in to the battery holder to work correctly, also I've had bad luck with cheap chinese batteries scrambling the clock.
 I think maybe it's also a good idea to wait a minute or two after installing a battery to test the module/turn it on, but that might be supersition (the thinking is similar to the main crystal, that the rtc crystal might need to stabilize on its own before being read, but I think realistically that probably happens in a fraction of a second, so this is probably wrong and based on vibes)

 ## C variable initializing